ptdorf/can/readme.md

       can ls              # Lists all keys
       can rm KEY          # Removes a key can set KEY VALUE   # Stores a key

+Shortcut:

+	% can test
+	Password:
+	The value for test was copied.